alexaaag/DIMACS-REU-2018/README.md

 - quality_metrics.Rmd: R code that defines profile residual.
 - modeling.Rmd: R code of the classifiers.
 It includes K-means clustering, PCA and Random Forest.
 - measurements folder: all the measurement matrices
-- umpca folder: ump related matlab code and reconstruction
+- umpca folder: umpca related matlab code and reconstruction
 - qualitydf.csv: the quality df exported from quality_metrics.Rmd

 Within umpca: